starwit/starwit-awareness-engine/README.md

-# Vision Pipeline (SAE core) for Kubernetes / Docker Compose
+# Starwit Awareness Engine (formerly Vision Pipeline)
-This repository contains much of the documentation and orchestrating configuration for the container-based vision pipeline (which is the only supported version now).
+This is an umbrella repository containing much of the documentation and orchestration code for the Starwit Awareness Engine.
+It links to all relevant components and is meant to be the place to start exploring the SAE project.

 ## Repositories
 The components of the vision pipeline can be found in the following repositories: